playgap/ios-sdk/README.md

 ### Load Rewarded Video Ad

 In order to display an advertisement, one must first Load an ad object to be shown.

+Multiple ads can be loaded simultaneously to handle different scenarios within your application, but an individual Playgap Ad object can only be shown once.

+The PlaygapAds.loadRewarded function should be used for both Rewarded and Rewarded Interstitial Formats.

 ```swift
 var loadedAd: PlaygapAd?